-$$A = \{(1,1), (2,2), (3,3), (4,4), (5,5), (6,\varepsilon), (7,\varepsilon), (8,6), (9,7), (10,8)\}$$
+$A = \{(1,1), (2,2), (3,3), (4,4), (5,5), (6,\varepsilon), (7,\varepsilon), (8,6), (9,7), (10,8)\}$

-To try to determine whether $V_2$ interferes with $V_1$ by applying $NI_v$ directly would erroneously lead to the conclusion that the two versions do not interfere.
+To try to determine whether $V_2$ interferes with $V_1$ by applying NIv directly would erroneously lead to the conclusion that the two versions do not interfere.
 In fact for each preserved use of c in $V_2$ , the relative definitions (3,3) are preserved.
 However, if b equaled 0 in $V_1$ c would carry the value 2 instead of 0.

 Simply reversing the roles of the dependency sets will do the trick.
 The universal quantifier is scoped over the version from which the lines were removed guaranteeing that the interference will be discovered.
-Since this phenomenon is triggered by the subtractive change, we argue that $NI{\rm v}$ must be applied in a reverse fashion for line deletions.
-In fact we argue that a deletion is a line insertion in a reversed timeframe.
-If a version subject to subtractive changes would interfere with modifying version when the time flow is considered inversely, then the deletions in the actual latter version causes semantic interferences by virtue of those deletions.
+Since this phenomenon is triggered by the subtractive change, we argue that $NI_v$ must be applied in a reverse fashion for line deletions.
+In fact we argued that a deletion is a line insertion in a reversed timeframe.
+If the original version subject to subtractive changes would interfere with the modified version over the set of complementary additions, then the deletions in the modified version interfere semantically with the original version.